 ACT ESOL Language, Resistance, Theatre is the result of a three-year research process undertaken by Participatory ESOL practitioners and Participatory Theatre practitioners, exploring how to implement Theatre of the Oppressed in the ESOL classroom.
 The publication shares the experiences and learning from this process, as well as explains the work to ESOL practitioners.

-Throughout the afternoon there will be demonstrations on how to use the publication.
-Participants will be invited to try out the different theatre techniques, games and exercises that appear in the publication and get hands-on experience of how they can be used with ESOL students.
-There will also be discussions and reflections on how this work develops language alongside politicising the classroom space.
+Throughout the day there were demonstrations on how to use the publication.
+Participants were invited to try out the different theatre techniques, games and exercises that appear in the publication and get hands-on experience of how they can be used with ESOL students.
+There were discussions and reflections on how this work develops language alongside politicising the classroom space.

 The publication features a comic and illustrations by artist Nicolas Vass and is designed by Elisabeth Klement.